 Hi and welcome to my website!

-I primarily work with administrative data utilizing data from government reports, notifications, orders, and memoranda to analytically study recruitment policy in India.
-I also scrape data from newspapers and e-courts databases to track impediments to capacity-building initiatives.
-I received Gupta-Klinsky India Institute’s inaugural Sunil Kumar and Sumati Murli Research Award for this project.
+I primarily work with administrative data drawn from government reports, notifications, orders, and memoranda to study recruitment policy design and implementation.
+In addition, I scrape data from newspapers and e-courts databases to identify institutional and legal bottlenecks that constrain capacity-building efforts.

 You can view my CV here.
 And if you want to know what I look like: the picture is below.